TeknooSoftware/states/docs/api/files/Loader/IncludePathManager.php.txt

 /**
  * Class IncludePathManager
- * Object to manage set_included_path and unit test this section *
+ * Object to manage set_included_path and unit test this section.
+ * It used by the loader to configure include_path.
+ *
  * @package     States
  * @subpackage  Loader